 Blisters or sores are caused by your body’s natural immune response, as it fights the infection.
 In addition to the genitals, lips, and anus, they may also affect the fingers, tongue, gums, eyes, and nipples.

 How is the Herpes Virus Transmitted?

-Genital herpes is usually transmitted through direct contact with active blisters or sores, most often during sexual activity.
+Genital herpes is usually transmitted through direct contact with active blisters or open sores, most often during sexual contact with an infected sex partner.
 However, it also can be spread even if sores are not visible or present.
 The virus is able to pass through broken skin or the thin membranes of the genitals, urinary orifice, anus, or cervix.

 Symptoms of Genital Herpes

 Most people who have genital herpes have no symptoms or have very mild symptoms.
 You may not notice mild symptoms or you may mistake them for another skin condition, such as a pimple or ingrown hair.
 This is why herpes is easy to transmit and why it is one of the most common sexually transmitted infections.

 Symptoms may appear anywhere from 2 days to 10 days after the initial infection.
 Some symptoms include:

 - Blisters – The clearest symptom of a herpes infection is the appearance of sores or blisters.
 Herpes blisters are small fluid-filled bumps that develop in clusters.
 They may cause a burning sensation, especially when urinating.